joshnuss/sveltekit-saas/README.md

 pnpm dev
 ```

-Then, tunnel Stripe webhooks events to the local dev server:
+Then, tell Stripe to tunnel webhooks to the local dev server:

 ```sh
 stripe listen --forward-to localhost:5173/integrations/stripe